AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 > Instructor Notes: If time permits, go through conditionals in more detail in slides 54 - 63.

 If something is true, do one thing.
-If it is not, do something else.
-This type of logic or statement is a condition.
-In JavaScript (and coding in general) you'll need to make comparisons all the time:
+If it is not, do something else!

+This type of logic or statement is a *condition*.
+In JavaScript (and coding in general), you'll need to make comparisons all the time:

 - Is a user logged in?
 - Has the user chosen three or more colors?